aws-samples/amazon-kinesis-video-streams-media-screencast-android/README.md

 ## Cleanup

-#### 1. amplify delete
+ With the ‘amplify delete’ command, deletes all of the resources tied to the project from the cloud

+    `
     amplify delete
+    `

   See below for ‘amplify delete’ input values.

+    `
 	 ?
 Are you sure you want to continue?
 This CANNOT be undone.
-(This would delete a ll the environments of the project from the cloud and wipe out all the local fil es created by Amplify CLI) Yes
+(This would delete all the env ironments of the project from the cloud and wipe out all the local files created by Amplif y CLI) Yes

-#### 2. S3 bucket delete
-S3 > select bucket :  empty & delete
+    `